• Skip to primary navigation

 • Preheat to 350 degrees F. Add fruit directly to an 8x8-inch or similar size dish.
 Add chia seeds and lemon juice and toss to combine.

-• To a mixing bowl, combine the oat flour, coconut, walnuts, and coconut sugar.
+• Combine the oat flour, coconut, walnuts, and coconut sugar in a mixing bowl.
 Then add the almond butter and maple syrup and mix again with a spoon until evenly mixed.
 Your hands may work better.

 • Sprinkle the crisp topping evenly over the fruit.
 Bake uncovered in the center for 30-35 minutes or until the fruit is bubbling and the top is golden brown.